mco-gh/mco.dev/content/post/random/readingcamp.md

 coverImage = "/img/readingcamp.png"
 +++

-I'm down with any initiative that encourages book people to hang out with other book people.
+I'm down with any initiative that encourages book people to spend more time with other book people.

 <!--more-->